xebia/essentials/acceptance-criteria.md

 Make sure everyone has common understanding before building anything.
 Acceptance criteria should be part of your Definition of Ready.
-You're not done when acceptance criteria isn't automated.
+You're not done when acceptance criteria aren't automated.

 All software built should be made for a reason.
 It's valuable to capture that reason.
 Normal (Word) documents are not enough to work from.
 They leave room for ambiguity.